-Finding a graphic designer or a communications manager who deeply understand migration and humanitarian contexts on an academic and personal level is hard, but not impossible.
+Finding a graphic designer or a communications manager who deeply understands social impact contexts on an academic and personal level is hard, but not impossible.
 Finding a migration expert with a background in academics and research who is proficient in all-things communications is hard, but not impossible.
 It turns out, we do exist!

 I hold a B.A. in Journalism and Arabic Language from the School of Communication at DePaul University in Chicago, IL, USA and an M.A. in Migration and Intercultural Relations from the Erasmus Mundus programme, EMMIR.
 My M.A. dissertation was titled, 'The intersection of networks, remittances, & migration: a multi-sited analysis of how Eritreans in Norway, Germany, and Eritrea understand and utilise transnational networks'.